 # self.connect_to_server()

-def handle_zero_command(self, client, userdata, message):
+def handle_command(self, client, userdata, message):

-print(f'<--- Received "zero" command on topic {message.topic} \nSending zero values...')
+print(f'<--- Received "{COMMAND_TYPE}" command on topic {message.topic} \nSending values...')

 command_result = self.compose_command_result_payload(message)